SkeltonThatcher/rancher-buildeng-catalog/templates/gocdio-agent/1/README.md

  Add the GoCD agent stack, specifying the **gocdio-server service**, the number of agents required, and inputting the registration key.

- Upgrade the GoCD agent stack, specifying a named host scheduling rule for **gocdagt_hst**.
+ Upgrade the GoCD agent stack, creating a named host scheduling rule for **gocdagt_hst**.

  Launch the GoCD agent stack.